My Rain or Shine PEI Activity List

 The PEI brewing company, the Upstreet brewery, and great craft beer tours.
 The Island has several craft breweries with Beach Chair, Red Island, and Blueberry Ale among the local favourites.

 On a town day, when you’re grateful for rain to do something not involving sand, visit the Luxury Market Designer and Brand consignment store at 94 Queen St. They carry many labels, modern looks, items in excellent condition, surprising selection and variety, and very fair prices.
-Mostly women, look at the men’s section for sure, and a few things for kids.
+Mostly for women, but look at the men’s section for sure, and a few things for kids.

 Gaudreau Fine Woodworking and Crafts. http://www.woodmagic.ca/Site/Welcome.html .
 The website doesn’t begin to show the stunning location and crafts.
 More than wood, although that’s impressive, it’s full of Island crafts and pottery, as well as artists’ prints.
 I’m loving Susan Christensen at the moment.